 Each edition comes with foundational (CRM & ERP) functionality such as Customer Relationship Management, Financial Management, Procurement, Order Management, Item and Inventory Management and employee self service known as Employee Center.

 In addition to the basic functionality, NetSuite offers several advanced modules you can license based upon your specific business needs.
-An example of these may include things like Demand Planning, Fixed Asset Management, Point of Sale or Warehouse Management.
+An example of these may include things like Demand Planning, Fixed Asset Management, SuiteCommerce or Warehouse Management.

 You can add these advanced modules at any time during the length of your NetSuite subscription term and the cost of the additional modules varies by type.